Subliminal Plastic Motives: Background

 Discovering that he received more experience outside of class, he dropped out in his second year.
 Alongside the decision, the band Ella Minopy was formed, with Gary Miller and fellow dropout and musician Seth Timbs.
 In 1993, talent manager Richard Williams encountered Ella Minopy at a hip-hop club.
-Finding Timbs and Mahaffey to clash creatively, Williams suggested they split into two separate acts to be managed by himself.
+Finding Timbs and Mahaffey to clash creatively, Williams suggested they split into two separate acts to be managed by him.
 The three subsequently founded Spongebath Records, with Timbs forming Fluid Ounces, and Mahaffey forming Butter.
 Once discovering that Butter was already in use by another band, he renamed his project Self, additionally recruiting his brother Mike as a guitarist.

 Writing and production

 Self performed at Nashville Entertainment Association's annual Extravaganza in February 1995, attracting media attention and interest from multiple major labels.
 They accepted a recording contract from Zoo Entertainment, additionally acquiring a year-long partnership between Spongebath, Zoo Entertainment, and distributor BMG.
 By the time of the Self's signing, the band had completed five satisfactory songs from 1994 and was given two months to finish the rest of the album, completing it in May 1995.
 The project was solely recorded analog, while Mahaffey approached writing with guitar and drums, later recording samples of himself to save on cost.
 To prevent monotony, Mahaffey aimed to make Subliminal Plastic Motives as diverse as possible by incorporating all of his influences, such as Beastie Boys, Pavement, and Prince.
 He also prioritized live playability, minimizing the usage of tight synthetic sequences.

 The album's opening song, "Borateen", was inspired by a drunk experience during a New Year's Eve celebration, written with intentional ambiguity to refrain from over-explaining.
 Mahaffey's overwhelmed feelings with the record deal translated into the song "Sophomore Jinx", discussing the fear of being used and staying relevant.
 In an interview with PiG Publications, he pinpointed its inspiration from a speech by a lawyer about his music.
 Its lyrics attempt to predict a future he feared, wanting to keep his current life.
 The topic additionally inspired the song "Mother Nature's Fault".
 Another song, "Big Important Nothing", was written after Mahaffey watched an interview about Michael Jackson and Lisa Marie Presley on ABC, and instrumentally samples a live performance of Ella Minopy.
 "Dog You Are" was played by Self in concerts surrounding Subliminal Plastic Motives, instrumentally aligning with other songs from the album and lyrically addressing a critic who reviewed it negatively.
 It was released on Self's first compilation album, Feels Like Breakin' Shit (1998).